Isaac-Fate/mathematical-analysis/_sources/Riemann-Stieltjes Integral/Lebesgue Criterion for Existence of Riemann Integrals.md

 It is evident that the union of two zero-measure sets also has measure zero.
 By Mathematical induction,
-any finite unions of zero-measure sets also has measure zero.
+any finite unions of zero-measure sets also have measure zero.
-In fact, this is also the case for countable union of zero-measure sets, as stated in the following theorem.
+In fact, this is also the case for the countable union of zero-measure sets, as stated in the following theorem.